masterofobzene/UserScriptRepo/INFOS/NXBrew_Search_Button.md

 games in a similar way.
 For the time being, the script will still be called "NXBrew Search Button" internally to avoid problems when updating, otherwise I would have to remove it and make users install a new extension.

+UPDATE 1.7: Went back with nxbrew.net as it is back online!.
+Added a favicon.

 ### WHY?:
 ---------------
-As with Steam and GOG too, it is way better to use Nintendo's store as a catalog to search for new games to download from clean sites later, having filtering options to avoid the wave of trash games that appear in ~NXBrew~ NSWPEDIA that has no filtering options.
+As with Steam and GOG too, it is way better to use Nintendo's store as a catalog to search for new games to download from clean sites later, having filtering options to avoid the wave of trash games that appear in NXBrew that has no filtering options.

 ---------------